British Gas - Energy For Tomorrow Fund

 We are also not able to support the following:

-Applications open from 3rd June - 1st July.
-There will be information sessions/webinars held by British Gas on 11th June 9.30 - 10.30 am & 18th June 4pm - 5pm.
+Applications open from 6 February - 3 April.
+There will be information sessions/webinars held by British Gas on 17th February – 6.30 – 7.30 pm and 4th March – 6.30 – 7.30 pm.
 Optional crowdfunding sessions held by Crowdfunder can be found at the Crowdfunder Events Hub.

 All projects that meet the criteria set out above will be assessed to determine which projects will be selected for the fund.
-Shortlisted projects will be notified between the 7th and 15th July, and invited to a Pitch Day on 31st July which will consist of a presentation and Q&A. Following the Pitch Day, project owners will be notified whether their application has been successful or not by the 5th August.
-Successful clubs will be given campaign support from 5th - 31st August to launch their crowdfunding efforts (crowdfunding window between 1st September and 31st October) which will include crowdfunding & marketing expertise and resources to create video and media.
-The offer of match funding will be valid for the funding round in 2025, if you do not launch your crowdfunding campaign within this period, the offer will be rescinded.
+Shortlisted projects will be notified by 24th April, and invited to a Pitch Day on either 12th or 14th May which will consist of a presentation and Q&A. Following the Pitch Day, project owners will be notified whether their application has been successful or not by the 15th May.
+Successful clubs will be given campaign support from 18th May until the start of their crowdfunding efforts (crowdfunding window between 1st August and 31st October for a 6-week campaign) which will include crowdfunding & marketing expertise and resources to create video and media.
+The offer of match funding will be valid for the funding round in 2026, if you do not launch your crowdfunding campaign within this period, the offer will be rescinded.

 We will focus on ensuring funding is distributed equitably, particularly in terms of geographic location and types of beneficiaries.
 A range of projects will be selected to achieve this.